 Top it off with chopped green onions and you’ve got yourself some delicious mac and cheese!

 I love this dish because it’s a great new take on a classic comfort food, and it is oh so very creamy.
 It’s also super versatile- you can add bacon, different cheeses, veggies, whatever comes to mind!

-- Add the sour cream, cottage cheese, and milk to the pasta and stir to combine.
-Add the spices and green onions and stir until well combined.
+- Add the shredded cheddar cheese, sour cream, cottage cheese, milk, ground mustard, garlic, 1/2 tsp salt, and pepper and stir until well combined.

 - Lightly grease a 9×13 inch baking dish with cooking spray.
 Spread the mac and cheese mixture into the dish.

 - Combine the melted butter, bread crumbs, and paprika and sprinkle evenly over the mac and cheese.
 Bake for 30 minutes, until mixture is bubbly and melty and the bread crumbs are browned.
 Broil for 30 seconds to give color if needed.